 Further testing can be done by the doctor based on the findings of the initial evaluation.

 How is asthma treated?

-It is very important that you give your child the medicines as prescribed.
-Leaving asthma untreated has much bigger dangers that the adverse effects the medicines might have.
-Asthma that is not treated with the right medicines can prevent children from doing normal activities, make the miss school, or even damage the lungs.
+It is very important that you give your child the medications as prescribed.
+Asthma that is not treated properly can prevent children from doing normal activities, make the miss school, or even damage the lungs.

 What is an asthma action plan?

-An asthma action plan is a written list of instructions that tell you:
+- An asthma action plan is a written list of instructions agreed between you and the doctor that tell you:

-The plan should be reviewed with your doctor at agreed intervals of time to keep it current
+The plan should be reviewed with your doctor at agreed intervals during follow up to optimize the treatment.